zacfilan/brimstone-recorder/README.md

 * Do watch the workspace to see what Brimstone recorded for each user action.

+* Do use the mouse scroll wheel for scrolling.
+Do use it slower than normal.

 * Do always end your recording by pressing the 'End Recording' button.

 * Do save and organize your recordings.